jju/tome/Raei.md

 # Raei, the Everlight

 Raei spreads the message of understanding and optimism in dark places.
-She has been betrayed by the other gods (Lord of the Nine Hells), and neglected by most theologians but her followers have been a voice of reason and empathy in cynical times.
+She has been betrayed by the other gods (Asmodeus, Lord of the Nine Hells), and neglected by most theologians but her followers have been a voice of reason and empathy in cynical times.

 She is represented as a darkskinned humanoid female with light hair and bright wings.